IPVanish VPN is a popular VPN service based in the United States with over 1300 servers located throughout 50+ countries spread around the world.

-IPVanish ticks a lot of the boxes of a good VPN for most, but also has some shortcomings that will rule it out for most.
+IPVanish ticks a lot of the boxes of a good VPN for most customers, but also has some shortcomings that might make it 2nd choice for some customers.

 If you are primarily concerned about speed, performance, and no-logging, then IPVanish will be a good fit for you.
 Go sign up here.

 Otherwise, feel free to browse some of my related VPN posts below!

 IPVanish is a popular VPN service based in the United States.
 IPVanish has excellent pricing, performance and usability.
 Some shortcomings on refunds, geo-restrictions, and company history.

 Price Currency: USD